akhil-arun/Url-Shortener/README.md

 Similar to the `encode` endpoint, this endpoint requires a parameter to be passed in as well.

-If a parameter is passed in, then the decoded url will be displayed in JSON format.
+If the url parameter is passed in, then the decoded url will be displayed in JSON format.

 ![alt text](https://github.com/akhiller30/Url_shortener/blob/main/Images/Decode.png "Decode success")